-- Whether the applicant has ever been the subject of disciplinary procedures involving issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired); - Whether any allegations or concerns (not including those which were found to be unfounded, malicious, unproven or unsubstantiated) have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people. - 23.
-The School will only accept written references obtained directly from the referee and it will not rely on references or testimonials provided by the applicant or on open references or testimonials (i.e. "To whom it may concern"). - 24.
-The School will compare all references with any information given on the application form.
-Any discrepancies or inconsistencies in the information will be taken up with the applicant before any appointment is confirmed. - 25.
-The School will contact by telephone each referee to verify the written reference and specifically that there are no issues relating to safeguarding. - 26.
-Further details on the procedures for obtaining references can be found in Appendix 1.
+- The applicant's dates of employment, salary, job title/duties, reason for leaving, performance and disciplinary record - Whether the applicant has ever been the subject of disciplinary procedures involving issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired); - Whether any allegations or concerns (not including those which were found to be unfounded, malicious, unproven or unsubstantiated) have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people.

+24. The School will only accept written references obtained directly from the referee and it will not rely on references or testimonials provided by the applicant or on open references or testimonials (i.e. "To whom it may concern").

+25. The School will compare all references with any information given on the application form.
+Any discrepancies or inconsistencies in the information will be taken up with the applicant before any appointment is confirmed.

+26. The School will contact by telephone each referee to verify the written reference and specifically that there are no issues relating to safeguarding.

+27. Further details on the procedures for obtaining references can be found in Appendix 1.